chanzuckerberg/redcord/README.md

 Learn more: [Migrations](docs/migrations.md)

-## Related Projects; Yet Another Redis Record
+## Related Projects; Yet Another Redcord
-To the best of our knowledge, YARR is the best Ruby ORM lib for Redis.
+To the best of our knowledge, Redcord is the best Ruby ORM lib for Redis.

 ### https://github.com/soveran/ohm
 This project is inspired by ohm.
-YARR has the following features which Ohm does not have:
+Redcord has the following features which Ohm does not have:
 - An Active Record like API
 - Range index queries support
 - Atomic CRUD operations